AItransCompetition/simple_emulator/README.md

 - Payload : The size of valid data in packet whose unit is bytes;
 - Packet_size : The size of the packet whose unit is bytes;
 - Extra : The filed we provided for your congestion control.
-We will fill it when system need to send packet (equals to calling "make_decision" method in your solution).
+We will fill it when system need to send packet (equals to calling "on_packet_sent" method in your solution).
     - Cwnd : The size of crowded window at sender.Its unit is packet;
 - Block_info : The block information that the packet belong to.
 You can get more from below.